bhauman/bhauman.github.com/drafts/devcards.md

 the most obvious of display errors.
 Unit tests live in an isolated world away from the real complexity where things actually go wrong.

-A page of functioning code examples however, can give us a very good tool to verify that our various expectations continue to be true.
+A page of functioning code examples can be a very powerful tool in our quest to continually verify that our code is working as we expect.
 We can grow this list of examples to include problematic component combinations.
 Then a **person** can go through all of these examples and visually observe and interact with them.
 Automation helps but it